science

 Intentionally designed

-BRYTR DAYS is thoughtfully formulated with ingredients chosen to work effectively—together
+BRYTR DAYS is thoughtfully formulated with ingredients chosen to work effectively together

-Nothing extra.
-Nothing out of balance.
 Just a system designed to work with the body

 the right ingredients